Swayam4717/communication_support/README.md

 - Parent alert readiness wording that refers to attention-alert readiness, not whether in-app answering works.
 - Visible feedback when sending or clearing/resetting a session fails.
 - Recent history with friendly timestamps, answer status, and clearer repeated-test actions.
+- Recent history can show the speech practice phrase for answered sessions when the session saved a speech pattern.
 - History items can be loaded back into Create with Use again.
 - History items can be saved as local custom templates when their options are available.